microsoft/WindowsAppSDK/specs/PushNotifications/ToastNotifications-spec.md

         DisabledByManifest, // Notification is blocked by a setting in the manifest.
 Only for packaged applications.
     };

-    [experimental]
     // The Result for a Notification Progress related operation enum AppNotificationProgressResult
     {
         Succeeded, // The progress operation succeeded
-        Failed, // The progress operation failed
         AppNotificationNotFound, // The progress operation failed to find a Notification to process updates };

-    [experimental]
-    enum AppNotificationPriority
+    // The Priority of the Notification UI associated with it's popup in the Action Centre enum AppNotificationPriority
     {
         Default, // The notification should have default behavior in terms of delivery and display priority during connected standby mode.
         High, // The notification should be treated as high priority.
 For desktop PCs, this means during connected standby mode the incoming notification can turn on the screen for Surface-like devices if it doesn't have a closed lid detected.
     };

-    [experimental]
-    // Represent a Notification Notification construct
     runtimeclass AppNotification
     {
-        // Initialize a new Notification using an XML Payload.
         AppNotification(Windows.Data.Xml.Dom.XmlDocument payload);

         // Unique identifier used to replace a notification within a group.